-San Diego State cornerback Chris Johnson dominates the final pre-draft evaluations on April 20, 2026, after a series of private workouts altered the perception of his athletic ceiling.
+San Diego State cornerback Chris Johnson dominates the final pre-draft evaluations after a series of private workouts altered the perception of his athletic ceiling.
 Front offices across the league are adjusting their defensive priorities as the draft approaches, moving Johnson from a projected mid-round selection into the upper level of defensive prospects.
+The relevant events were dated April 20, 2026.
 Most personnel directors now view him as a lock for the first frame of the selection process.
 His rise coincides with a frantic period of late-stage scouting where physical metrics often outweigh three years of game film.

 Johnson clocks in with a 4.34-second forty-yard dash, a number that validates his recovery speed on vertical routes.
 Analysts at Newsweek suggest he is the biggest potential surprise for the opening night of the event.